Caprock Canyons State Park and Trailway: History

-In 1993, a hiking, biking, and equestrian rail trail opened that stretches through the park through Floyd, Briscoe, and Hall counties.
-The trailway was created after the Texas Parks and Wildlife Department acquired 64.25 mi of right-of-way from the abandoned Fort Worth and Denver Railroad's lines between Estelline and South Plains.
-A unique feature is the 528 ft Clarity Railroad Tunnel.
+In 1993, a 1217 acre hiking, biking, and equestrian rail trail opened that stretches through the park through Floyd, Briscoe, and Hall Counties.
+The trailway was created after the TPWD acquired 64.25 mi of right-of-way from the abandoned Fort Worth and Denver Railroad's lines between Estelline and South Plains.
+A unique feature is the 528 ft Clarity Railroad Tunnel which is occupied by a colony of Mexican free-tailed bats from late April through mid-October.